Annual Security Report Awareness and Fire Report PDF

 UNK is further equipped with ten outdoor emergency telephones.
 These phones are programmed to dial 911 when activated.
 To activate a phone simply push the button displayed on the phone.

 Upon receipt of a call, University Police Officers are dispatched to the site of the complaint to investigate the situation.
 They prepare and submit incident reports for the use of UNK authorities, other law enforcement agencies, and city, county, state or federal prosecutors.
 All incident reports involving UNK students or reports that occur in the residence halls are forwarded to the Student Conduct Officer or the Office of Residence Life for review and potential disciplinary action.
 Incidents of sexual assault/harassment are forwarded to the University Title IX Coordinator.
-To keep anonymity while seeking assistance contact the Counseling Care department.
+To keep anonymity while seeking assistance, contact the Counseling Care department at (308) 865-8248.
 Regardless of how a report is made, it is important to report incidents promptly so that an investigation can be conducted promptly and evidence preserved.